-Once you have completed the USF Education Abroad application, the Study Abroad Charge will be posted on your OASIS account.
-Generally, the charge will be posted within 1-2 business days after commitment to the program.
+Once you have completed the USF Education Abroad application, the Study Abroad Charge will be posted on your OASIS account: generally the charge will be posted within 3-5 business days after submission of a completed application.
 The charge will be listed under the term in which the program takes place (i.e. Summer 2016).
-Students will be given a payment request form to take to the USF Cashier's office.
-Payment may be made by check, cash, cashier's check, or money order.
-Checks and money orders should be payable to USF (please indicate your USF ID number and the study abroad program in the memo portion of your check).
+Students will be given a payment sheet to take to the USF Cashier's office.
+Payment may be made by check, cash, cashier's check, money order or credit card.
+Checks should be payable to USF (please indicate the study abroad program in the memo portion of your check).

 Credit Cards: Please note that if you are using a credit card and paying on-line (service fee applies), you may NOT choose how the payment will be applied.
 For example, if you have housing, parking or library charges, your on-line payment will be applied to these fees first.
-If your circumstances require you to make a payment online, please contact the Education Abroad Fiscal & Business team at EA-Business@usf.edu after you complete your payment to ensure that it will be properly applied.
+You may avoid this and still pay by credit card by going in person to the cashier's office.